-To cancel continuation coverage, notify ETF in writing.
-Include your name, Social Security number, date of birth and address.
+To cancel continuation coverage, send a signed, written notice to ETF.
+Include your name, Social Security number, birth date and address.
 ETF will forward your request to the health plan.
-Your coverage will be cancelled at the end of the month in which ETF receives the request to cancel coverage.
+Your coverage will be canceled at the end of the month in which ETF receives the request to cancel coverage.

 If you move out of the service area (either permanently or temporarily for three months or more), you are eligible to change plans.
 (See Question: What if I have a temporary or permanent move from the service area?)

 Your electronic or paper application to change plans must be postmarked within 30 days after your move.
-Because you are on continuation coverage, call the ETF Employer Communication Center at 608-266-5020 or go online to obtain a Health Insurance Application/Change Form (ET-2301).
+Because you are on continuation coverage, call the ETF Employer Communication Center at 608-266-5020 or go online to obtain a Health Insurance Application/Change (ET-2301) form.
 Complete and submit the application to: Department of Employee Trust Funds, P. O. Box 7931, Madison, WI 53707-7931.

-If you reside outside of the IYC Local Plan service area at the time you apply for conversion coverage, you may only be eligible for an out-of-area conversion policy through another insurance carrier.
-The benefits and rates of the out-of-area conversion plan are subject to the regulations in effect in the state in which you reside.
+If you reside outside of the IYC Local Plan service area at the time you apply for Marketplace or conversion coverage, you may only be eligible for an out-of-area policy through another insurance carrier.
+The benefits and rates of the plan are subject to the regulations in effect in the state in which you reside.

 The Marketplace or conversion privilege is also available to dependents when they cease to be eligible under the subscriber's family contract.
 The request for Marketplace or conversion coverage must be received by the plan within 30 days after termination of group coverage.
 If you have questions, write or call the plan in which you are enrolled.

 This page was last modified on: 9/13/2018 9:51:19 AM